Cannabis Micronutrients: Essential Plant-Growth Guide

 How Should Micronutrient Mixes Be Adjusted During Different Stages of Cannabis Growth?

 During vegetative growth, a balanced mix is important for establishing a strong plant foundation.
-As plants enter the flowering stage, growers should adjust nutrient profiles to reduce Nitrogen and increase Phosphorus and Potassium, along with appropriate micronutrients to encourage flower development.
+As plants enter the flowering stage, growers should adjust nutrient profiles to reduce Nitrogen and increase phosphorus and Potassium, along with appropriate micronutrients to encourage flower development.

 What Immediate Steps Should Be Taken to Remedy Micronutrient Deficiencies?